iac-oslo/azure-firewall-labs/docs/labs/lab-03/index.md

 This time ping should be successful.

-Check the Azure Firewall logs to see the allowed traffic.
+Check the Azure Firewall logs to see that traffic is allowed now.
+Again, it might take some minutes for the logs to appear.

 ```kusto
 AZFWNetworkRule